At Well Known, we love growing dollars—not just followers

 To make smarter marketing decisions, business owners must take a strategic approach and audit where their customers are coming from.
 Here’s how:

-1. Conduct a Customer Journey Analysis – Track where your customers first hear about your business, how they research your products, and what ultimately influences their purchase decision.
+Conduct a Customer Journey Analysis – Track and determine the percentages of your customers who first hear about your business, how they research your products, and what ultimately influences their purchase decision.

-4. Set Clear Business Goals Beyond Follower Counts – Shift focus from vanity metrics to tangible results such as lead generation, email sign-ups, and sales conversions.
+Set Clear Business Goals Beyond Follower Counts – Shift focus from vanity metrics to tangible results such as lead generation, email sign-ups, and sales conversions.
+How many followers become or are customers?

 Conclusion

-The key is simple: Keep your eye on the prize—profits, not just popularity.
+The key is simple: Keep your eye on the prize—profits, in addition to popularity.